Countess Free Church

-The Countess Free Church is a church based in the centre of Ely, Cambridgeshire, and holding events across the city.
-The church meets on a Sunday morning at 10.30am as well as activities and groups for people of all ages through the week, including a strong community focus by hosting various groups and activities mid-week.
-The church buildings are located in Chapel Street, near Ely Cathedral and the current pastor is Karl Relton.
+The Countess Free Church is a church based in the centre of Ely, Cambridgeshire, which also holds events across the city.
+The church meets on a Sunday morning at 10.30am and also has activities and groups for people of all ages through the week, including a strong community focus by hosting meetings mid-week.
+The church buildings are located in Chapel Street, near Ely Cathedral.

 Mission and vision

 The members understand themselves as "a church in mission across the city", with a tag-line of "Seeking to Worship, Seeking to Serve".
-The church functions as a baptist church, practising believers baptism and a congregational governance model.
+The church functions as a Baptist church, practising believers baptism and a congregational governance model.